AditiSingh-05/Forking/README.md

-# Forking
-This repository is for  forking by others.
+This repository is created for the forking purpose by other.